dusandroid/Cookbook/README.md

 # Cookbook
- Website where users can upload and view recipes.
+ Web application where users can upload and view recipes.